dlt-hub/verified-sources/sources/zendesk/README.md

     load_support_with_pivoting()
   ```

-2. **Custom field rename**: The pipeline loads the custom fields with their label names.
+2. **Custom field rename**: The source loads the custom fields with their label names.
 If the label changes between loads, the initial label continues to be used (is persisted in state).
 To reset the labels, do a full refresh.
 This can be achieved by passing `full_refresh=True` when calling `dlt.pipeline`:
 ```python
 pipeline = dlt.pipeline(pipeline_name="dlt_zendesk_pipeline", destination='bigquery', full_refresh=True, dataset_name="sample_zendesk_data3")
 ```